SAVOR A MOMENT IN TIME

 O London was born in 2009 because of a unique fragrance and an unforgettable trip.

-It was originated in the UK.
+It was originated in Hong Kong.
 The "O" in its brand name stands for "eau" in French, meaning "water".
 In the Western cultural tradition, water is a source of beauty.

 The brand is developed from a high-end toiletries series, which also includes a fragrance and aromatherapy series.
 The product line and travel map about aroma is still expanding.
 In 2018, it was renamed Olfaction N'.